 Over the years we worked on locations from coast (New York) to coast (California) to coast (Florida).
 We shot on a working farm, along the Brooklyn waterfront and on cliffs overlooking the Pacific ocean.
 An earnest and eager model but always a very private person, he has not maintained a social media presence and worked with only a small handful of photographers across the country.

-From the beginning, when he discovered that Bond had fans, his overriding objective was to please the viewer.
+From the beginning, when he discovered that Bond had fans, his overriding objective was to please them.
 Always the eager and enthusiastic model, never caring who the audience was, he wanted to look his buff, masculine best.
 His standards were high; his modeling went dormant for 18 months when he felt he wasn't in shape.
 He did not want to disappoint.

 It was Bond's dedication to his fans that prompted his retirement.
 Anticipating that he would loose access to the university gym after graduation (as well as the requisite time to work out), in his final year of grad school he announced that the 007 Session would be his last.
 He wanted to go out on a high and we scheduled the session anticipating it would be his last.